Home buying 101 and helping guide to first time home buyers

 this applies to those in the u.s. but if youre broke and want the "easiest" way to get a house it would be the military. while not appealing for many, service members can qualify for a va home loan which essentially lets you buy a home for $0 down. ik its not applicable to everyone but if you qualify to join the military its a sure fire way to get a house when you dont have other viable options.

-Reply by Eva Singh
+Reply by Jeff Hardy

 posted